-Because Invisalign shifts all of your teeth together instead of each individual tooth, it tends to give you a straighter smile faster than traditional metal braces.
+Because Invisalign shifts all of your teeth together instead of each tooth, it tends to give you a straighter smile faster than traditional metal braces.

-You'll wear the aligners every day and night except while you’re eating or drinking.
-They are removable so you can clean your teeth with a toothbrush and floss, too.
+You'll wear the aligners daily and at night except while eating or drinking.
+They are removable, so you can easily clean your teeth with a toothbrush and floss.

 Here’s how it works:

-It’s important to follow your orthodontist or dental professional’s instructions on how long to wear clear aligners each day.
+Following your orthodontist or dental professional’s instructions on how long to wear clear aligners each day is important.
 Typically clear aligners are worn for 20 to 22 hours a day, but this will vary depending on each case.

 You have to get new aligner trays every one to two weeks as your teeth shift, which means that Invisalign starts working the second you put the aligners in your mouth.

 However, these aligners are not necessarily as effective of a treatment option as braces for you if you have a really bad overbite, crossbite, or underbite; extremely gapped teeth; very crowded teeth; severely crooked teeth; or other significant misalignments.

 The cost of Invisalign treatment averages about $5,000, which is about the cost of braces, but this number depends on the complexity of your case and the length of your orthodontic treatment.